rollkit/docs/tutorials/celestia-da.md

  Your DA_BLOCK_HEIGHT is 1777655
 ```

-Now, obtain an authentication token for your light node as follows (for mainnet beta, simply omit the --p2p.network flag):
+Now, obtain an authentication token for your light node as follows (for Mainnet Beta, simply omit the --p2p.network flag):

 ```bash
 AUTH_TOKEN=$(celestia light auth write --p2p.network mocha)
 echo -e "\n Your DA AUTH_TOKEN is $AUTH_TOKEN \n"
 ```

-The output would look like this:
+The output will look like this:

 ```bash
  Your DA AUTH_TOKEN is eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJBbGxvdyI6WyJwdWJsaWMiLCJyZWFkIiwid3JpdGUiXX0.cSrJjpfUdTNFtzGho69V0D_8kyECn9Mzv8ghJSpKRDE